kentfredric/Dist-Zilla-Plugin-OptionalFeature/README.md

     If set with a true value, the prerequisites are added to the distribution's metadata as recommended prerequisites (e.g. [cpanminus](https://metacpan.org/pod/cpanminus) will install recommendations with `--with-recommends`, even when running
     non-interactively).
-Defaults to 0, but I recommend you turn this on.
+Defaults to false, but I recommend you turn this on.

+- `-require_develop`

+    If set with a true value, the prerequisites are added to the distribution's metadata as develop requires prerequisites (e.g. [cpanminus](https://metacpan.org/pod/cpanminus) will install recommendations with `--with-develop`, even when running
+    non-interactively).
+Defaults to true.

 - `-default`